Community Recycling Ordinance#

 Under this requirement:#

 - A minimum of 33% of each business or apartment complex’s total waste service volume must be recycling.

 - As one example, if a location currently has 6 cubic yards of trash service per week and no recycling, it will need to redistribute service to 4 cubic yards per week of trash service and at least 2 cubic yards per week of recycling service (2 cubic yards is 33% of the 6 cubic yard overall service volume).

 - The additional cost of recycling can be reduced by “right-sizing” your service.
 Locations can reduce their level of trash service (either by downsizing their trash dumpsters or reducing pick up frequency) because recyclables that were previously in the trash, can now be placed in recycling containers.
 The example above shows right-sizing trash service from 6 cubic yards to 4 cubic yards per week.

 Can’t Add Recycling Service?#

 A variance may be granted to a location with special circumstances by the City of Fort Collins if:

-- Recyclables are self-hauled to a recycling drop-off center by the business or apartment residents (rather than hiring a hauler to collect the recyclables).
+- Recyclables are self-hauled to a recycling drop-off center by the business or multi-family complex management (rather than hiring a hauler to collect the recyclables).

 - The location utilizes separate licensed collectors for trash and recycling.